Paraguayan Chaco: Animals

 The Chaco has an abundance of wildlife.
-Larger animals present in the region include jaguar, ocelot, puma, tapir, giant armadillo, giant anteater, many species of foxes, numerous small wildcats, the agouti (a large rodent), the capybara (water hog), the maned wolf, the palustrian deer, peccaries, including the endemic Chacoan peccary, and the guanaco (the wild relative of the llama).
+Larger animals present in the region include jaguar, ocelot, puma, tapir, giant armadillo, giant anteater, multiple species of foxes, a number of small wildcats, the agouti (a large rodent), the capybara (water hog), the maned wolf, the palustrian deer, peccaries, including the endemic Chacoan peccary, and the guanaco (the wild relative of the llama).
 The region has an abundant and varied bird population and one of the largest populations of the greater rhea (or nandu), a large flightless South American bird.
 The streams host more than 400 fish species, among which are the salmon-like dorado and the flesh-eating piranha.
-The region is home to many species of insects, some of which cause discomfort for travellers.
-Reptiles also are abundant, with numerous lizards and at least 60 known species of snakes, including many pit vipers and constrictors.
-The region is also home to many unique amphibians, including the iconic waxy monkey tree frog Phyllomedusa sauvagii that produces a waxy secretion to prevent drying out and coraline frog Leptodactylus laticeps that spends the dry season deep in a burrow, emerging with the rains to feed on other frogs.
+The region is home to a number of insect species, some of which can cause discomfort for travellers.
+Reptiles are also abundant, with lizards and at least 60 known snake species, including pit vipers and constrictors.
+The region is also home to a number of unique amphibians, including the iconic waxy monkey tree frog Phyllomedusa sauvagii that produces a waxy secretion to prevent drying out and coraline frog Leptodactylus laticeps that spends the dry season deep in a burrow, emerging with the rains to feed on other frogs.